panbibliotekar/gaidet-declaration/README.md

 # GAIDeT Declaration Generator

-This is a **beta version** of the GAIDeT Declaration Generator — an interactive HTML tool that helps researchers transparently disclose the use of Generative AI (GAI) tools in scientific writing and research.
+This is a **beta version** of the <a href="https://panbibliotekar.github.io/gaidet-declaration/">GAIDeT Declaration Generator</a> — an interactive HTML tool that helps researchers transparently disclose the use of Generative AI (GAI) tools in scientific writing and research.
 The declaration is based on the **GAIDeT taxonomy** (Generative AI Delegation Taxonomy), developed to promote transparency and accountability in academic publishing.
 It can be inserted into the *Methods*, *Acknowledgments*, or *CRediT* sections of a manuscript.

 ---